 The Welsh Government recognises that supply teaching is an essential part of school life.
 It is vitally important that teachers who choose to work in this way are of the highest quality and are provided with the same opportunities as their colleagues in full time employment by doing this we not only support the individual teacher but aid learner outcomes in Wales.

-The Welsh Government has launched the National Approach to Professional Learning (NAPL) Programme to help teachers deliver Wales’ new curriculum.
+The Welsh Government launched the National Approach to Professional Learning (NAPL) Programme in 2018 to help teachers deliver Wales’ new curriculum.
 The new national focus for professional learning can be delivered flexibly to not disrupt the school day.

 As a supply teacher registered in Wales you can also access professional learning opportunities through the following routes:

 - Local professional learning opportunities and events via your Local Education Consortia, local authority or through your trade union.
 If you are working at a school you can ask to take part in their in-service provision

 - Collaborative learning - Supply teaching offers the opportunity to learn from a wide range of teachers with different experiences and in different settings.
 Why not establish a Professional Learning Community.